Skip links

 The International Childbirth Initiative (ICI)12 Steps to Safe and Respectful MotherBaby-Family Maternity Care provides clear steps for implementing evidence-based maternity care worldwide, and is that rare initiative endorsed by both the International Confederation of Midwives (ICM) and The International Federation of Gynecology and Obstetrics (FIGO. ) ICI acknowledges the interaction between the family and their environment as well as their interactions with health providers and health systems.
 Community midwives can find a multitude of benefits in the quality improvement mechanisms used to monitor the process, effect and engagement in safe and respectful maternity services in every setting.
 Come to this 2-hour class to learn how midwives can benefit from the power of using the ICI as a framework for their midwifery practice.
 2 hours of CEU accredited by MEAC.
 To register for course: https://www.mercycollegeofmidwifery.edu/midwives-leveraging-the-international-childbirth-initiative-to-improve-community-birth-outcomes

 BETTER CHARTING FOR MIDWIVES (exp.
-Oct 2025 (online/on demand))
+Oct 2025 (Online))

 Let’s face it: Your charting could probably be better!
 Complete and accurate charting facilitates communication between providers, protects you in the event of a complaint or lawsuit, and is the client’s legal right.
 Join us in this interactive on-demand workshop where practice will make perfect…or at least closer to it!
 MEAC approved for 2 hours of CE.